marielisepicard/42lem_in/README.md

 - Step 1: find the shortest path
 <img src="https://github.com/marielisepicard/42lem_in/blob/main/assets/complex1.gif?raw=true" width=80% height=80%>

-- Step 2: find more path
+- Step 2: find more paths

 The goal here is to find as much path as we can without using an occupied room.